-- If we obsess over how our partner is acting, what our friends are doing, it can only end badly for us.
+- If we are obsessed how our partner, friends, or relatives are acting, then it can only end badly for us.

-To achieve tranquility and more inner balance, keep this in mind: don’t expect anything from anyone, only set expectations for yourself.
+To be at peace with yourself, keep this in mind: don’t expect anything from anyone; just set expectations for yourself.

-Those that live their lives constantly offended can be compared to a tree trunk.
-To understand, imagine the following:
+Those that live their lives constantly taking everything personally and getting offended can be compared to a tree trunk.
+To understand this analogy, imagine the following:

 - Imagine that you are a tree next to an ocean.
 The water comes and goes.
 Sometimes the wind is gentle, and sometimes it’s intense.
 Some days the ocean caresses you, and some days it will hammer you with a storm.

-- If you’re a really firm and strong tree, the oceans, the waves, and the elements will topple you over.
+- If you’re a rigid tree, then the oceans, waves, and the elements will eventually make you topple.
 In this scenario, the strength and rigidity of the tree symbolizes our obstinacy that can be so destructive for us.

 - However, if you’re like the supple bamboo branch, you’ll sway with the wind and even the fiercest storm will never be able to uproot you.
-It is because you adapt, and do not stand like a wall, that you can take the blow.
+It is because you’re adaptable and not rigid that you can take the buffeting.

-Going through life constantly offended damages ourselves the most.
+Going through life constantly offended damages ourselves more than others.

-- If you only take offense when they offer kind words, you’ll create distance.
+- If you take offense when they are only being kind, then you’ll create distance

 Love yourself a little more and stop the noise of obsessive thoughts

 The world doesn’t hate you.
 No one is against you.
-Don’t look for things to be offended over when there aren’t any nor look for bad intentions when there are none.
+Stop taking everything personally when nothing bad has been meant.
+Don’t look for things for offense when there isn’t any, nor look for bad intentions when there are none.

-- Those who do not love themselves become demanding with others.
-They wait, above all, for others to offer them what they do not offer others: love, respect and appreciation.
+- Those who don’t love themselves become demanding with others.
+They expect, above all, that others will offer them what they do not offer others: love, respect and appreciation.